 For information about the treatments listed below, see the Treatment Option Overview section.

-Standard treatment of stage IV prostate cancer may include the following:
+Treatment of stage IV prostate cancer may include:

-Treatment to control cancer that is in the prostate and lessen urinary symptoms may include the following:
+Treatment to control cancer that is in the prostate and lessen urinary symptoms may include:

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.